KawaiiZapic/BinAndMe/README.md

-# Bin-Me
+# BinAndMe
-I'm a rubbish in a bin.
+I'm a rubbish in the bin.